 Although this group is compiled of many different individuals, don’t mistaken this to be the human need for society.
 Some individuals feel the strength of numbers and choose to be that one element that is part of something big.
 Just because that individual seems to be just one particle of something large, it is important to note that even the smallest particle plays a role on the whole, regardless how small or big the flock is.

 There will always be the presence of the flock, just like there will be the other two types, within society.
 However, the biggest struggle of the flock is towards the individual members.
-Individuals within the flock may face the feeling of dependency of the entire group.
+Individuals within the flock may face a feeling of dependency on the entire group.
 This is a feeling that pretty much all of us have experienced throughout our years.

-Feeling the support of others adds a certain weight to any achievement, however it can be a blurry truth when it comes to an individual that may see something very differently to all the rest.
+Feeling the support of others adds a certain weight to any achievement, however, it can be a blurry truth when it comes to an individual that may see something very different from all the rest.
 The strength of the flock is to stick together, so should an individual start seeing things differently, a certain discrepancy may occur.
 Perception is key.
 Just because the entire flock does not see things as one individual, it does not mean that the individual is seeing things incorrectly.
-At such a moment the hardest decision for that individual to make is whether to continue being part of the flock, or to begin a journey of their own, whether it is to stand in the spotlight or walk on an unpaved road.
+At such a moment the hardest decision for that individual to make is whether to continue being part of the flock or to begin a journey of their own, whether it is to stand in the spotlight or walk on an unpaved road.

 The peacock, by nature has incredibly beautiful feathers and steals the spotlight amongst the rest, yet at its core, it is simply a bird.
 Those people that fall under the description of a peacock are those that stand out from the public.
 Whether it is for the work they do, their outgoingness or for simply being an idol figure.
 The peacock, being a bird, is one that the flock can identify themselves with.
 Belonging to the same type of being, peacocks are able to connect to the flock with ease.